Although Hydrangeas are not particularly vulnerable to diseases, they are pretty sensitive to extreme growing conditions, only to wilt.

 - Using unsterilized pruning shear may infect the root, inviting bacterial infections that eat up healthy feeder roots.

 - Transplanting at the wrong time of the year, especially in winter, may also invite plant stress.

 - Overwatering the plant invites waterlogging problems that cause root rot.
 With the roots unable to suck up oxygen, the plant will start wilting.

-- Avoid under or overwatering your plant at all costs to avoid waterlogging and drought conditions.
+- Avoid under or overwatering your plant to prevent the waterlogging and drought conditions.